SoftwareAG/c8y-docs/src/render/guides/edge/operation/operational-procedures.html.md

 	# systemctl stop cumulocity-core-karaf

-This will stop the Karaf OSGi container when required.
+This will stop the Karaf OSGi container if required.

 #### opcua-agent-server